-Effective January 1, 2011, LDC entered into an agreement with the OPA in the amount of approximately \$50.0 million to deliver CDM programs extending from January 1, 2011 to December 31, 2014.
-As at December 31, 2013, LDC received approximately \$45.9 million from the OPA for the delivery of CDM programs.
+Effective January 1, 2011, LDC entered into an agreement with the OPA in the amount of approximately \$50.0 million to deliver CDM programs extending from January 1, 2011 to December 31, 2014 to support achievement of the mandatory CDM targets described above.
+LDC applied to the OPA in March 2014 to revise the program administration budget to \$45.8 million for the delivery of CDM programs from 2011 to 2014.
 All programs to be delivered are fully funded and paid in advance by the OPA.
-Amounts received but not yet spent are presented under current liabilities as deferred conservation credit.
+Amounts received but not yet spent are presented under current liabilities as deferred conservation credit and deferred revenue.
 Upon the expiration of the agreement, LDC is required to repay to the OPA any excess funding received for program administration less any cost efficiency incentives.
-These programs are expected to support the achievement of the mandatory CDM targets described above.
+As at December 31, 2014, LDC has estimated that approximately \$5.7 million qualified as cost efficiency incentives, and approximately \$4.9 million is repayable to the OPA for the remaining program administration budget and included within accounts payable and accrued liabilities.

 On December 21, 2012, the Minister of Energy of Ontario issued a direction to the OPA under subsection 25.32(4.1) of the Electricity Act to extend the funding time period for OPA-contracted province-wide CDM initiatives under the Green Energy Act framework to December 31, 2015.
+Funding and respective targets for CDM programs approved pursuant to the 2011-2014 OPA agreement that have in-service dates in 2015 will be allocated toward the 2011-2014 program.
+LDC has requested separate funding from the OPA relating to these transitional CDM programs for 2015.